 Trump plan for tax on Mexico exports raises eyebrows in Asia

-Talk of a possible 20 per cent tax on U.S. imports from Mexico is raising eyebrows in Asia, where exports to the U.S. drive growth in many economies.
-Japanese officials said Friday they hoped to soon hold talks on trade with U.S. officials.
+Talk of a possible 20 percent tax on U.S. imports from Mexico raised eyebrows Friday in Asia, where exports to the U.S. drive growth in many economies.
+Reaction to the news was more muted than it might have been, however, since much of the region was closed for lunar new year holidays.

 Comments